kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// Pod-specific status that is populated during [od eviction.
 	// This field can only be set when .spec.target.podRef is set.
+    // This field is managed by Kubernetes.
     // +optional
     PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,8,opt,name=podEvictionStatus"`
 }

+type EvictionRequestConditionType string

+// These are built-in conditions of an eviction request. const (
+    // EvictionRequestComplete means that the eviction request is no longer being processed by any
+	// eviction interceptor.
+This may be either because the pod has been terminated or deleted, or
+	// because the eviction request has been canceled.
+    EvictionRequestComplete EvictionRequestConditionType = "Complete" )

 // +enum
 type EvictionRequestCancellationPolicy string